typedb/typedb-docs/03-client-api/02-python.md

 - [Examples](https://github.com/vaticle/typedb-examples)

 ## Quickstart
-First make sure, the [TypeDB server](/docs/running-typedb/install-and-run#start-the-typedb-server) is running.
+First make sure, the [TypeDB server](/docs/running-typedb/install-and-run#start-the-typedb-server) is running and that you have **created the social network database** as detailed in the [quickstart](00-general/04-quickstart.md#download-and-load-the-complete-schema) example before running the following.

 In the interpreter or in your source, import everything from `typedb.client`.